 🕵 CF Wizard CF has found existing CF Clusters.
-You may either create a new CF Cluster.
-Select the desired option, Refresh Cluster Name # Nodes CLUSTER 1 FUJI 1 Add local node to an existing CF Cluster Create new CF Cluster Add local node to a CF cluster not shown Cancel Back Next
+You may either add the local node to an existing CF Cluster or create a new CF Cluster.
+Select the desired option, then click "Next".
+Refresh Cluster Name # Nodes CLUSTER 1 FUJI 1 Add local node to an existing CF Cluster Create new CF Cluster Add local node to a CF cluster not shown Cancel Back Next